-It is a type of primary ciliary dyskinesia that is characterized by the inverted position of the internal organs.
+It is a type of primary ciliary dyskinesia characterized by the internal organs’ inverted position.

 Kartagener syndrome can be caused by changes (mutations) in many genes.

-These genes have the ability to encode proteins that are paramount to the structures and functions of cilia.
+These genes can encode proteins that are paramount to the structures and functions of cilia.

-Cilia are tiny structures that are located in various parts of the body, such as in the lining of the airways, in the reproductive system and other organs.
+Cilia are tiny structures located in various body parts, such as in the lining of the airways, the reproductive system, and other organs.

 Mutations that originate in these genes cause immobility of the cilia or abnormal movements, which leads to the presentation of the signs and symptoms characteristic of Kartagener syndrome.

-Researchers have identified several different genes that are linked to the Kartagener syndrome, however, the genetic origin is unknown in some cases.
+Researchers have identified several different genes linked to the Kartagener syndrome.
+However, the genetic origin is unknown in some cases.